markslorach/markslorach/README.md

 🌱 I’m currently learning -
   - React Query and Redux state management.
   - JavaScript and React testing with Vitest.
-  - TypeScript for improved code quality and maintainability.

 📫 How to reach me -
   - Email: hello@markslorach.com